meiramia/mabukasis/README.md

 ### 🔹 **Amdocs** (2006–2021)
 **Team Leader – Order Capture Microservices (Jun 2019 – May 2021)**
 - Led a team of 8 engineers delivering a cloud-native Order Capture product.
+- Stack
-- Deployed microservices on OpenShift and AWS following agile and CI/CD best practices.
+  - microservices deployed on OpenShift and AWS
+  - following agile and CI/CD best practices.

 **Scrum Master (Jan 2016 – May 2021)**
 - Applied Agile at scale across multiple products.
-- Managed feature planning, backlog grooming, and delivery using Rally and CI tools.
+- Led feature planning, backlog grooming, and delivery using Rally and CI tools.

 **Team Leader – CPQ (Mar 2018 – Jun 2019)**
-- Managed 4–6 developers and QA, owning several microservices through full product lifecycle.
+- Led 4–6 developers and QA, responsible for several microservices through full product lifecycle.
 - Partnered with project leaders to define scope and delivery targets.

 ---